-A person who is passionate about medical profession and is ok with the above-mentioned challenges.
+A person who is passionate about the medical profession and is ok with the above-mentioned challenges.
 Also, be prepared of decent earning later in your life because one has to study for around 10 years after 12th.

 What would be your advice to students or professionals who are just starting their journey on a path like yours?